 There is not an emergency shelter located in Marysville City limits.
-The City coordinates with the County, which has developed a decentralized coordinated entry system for access to housing and services that has streamlined referrals to housing programs and ensures that those who are most vulnerable and have the highest service needs are prioritized and matched with appropriate interventions.
-The City has been in contact with the Salvation Army, as they have expressed interest in opening/operating an emergency shelter within Marysville.
-Given the impact of COVID-19, the City has shifted focus to serving those negatively impacted by COVID-19 in an effort to keep individuals in their current housing.
+The City coordinates with the County, which has developed a centralized coordinated entry system for access to housing and services that has streamlined referrals to housing programs and ensures that those who are most vulnerable and have the highest service needs are prioritized and matched with appropriate interventions.